 God asked Abraham to kill Isaac to test his faith.

 Abraham set out on his journey with two servants, a donkey, his beloved son Isaac, and firewood for a sacrifice.
-His absolute obedience to God’s perplexing command brought God the glory that is His due and is an example to us of how to glorify God.
+His absolute obedience to God’s perplexing command brought God the glory that is His due and is an example of how to glorify God.
 Genesis 15:6 says, “Abram believed the Lord, and the Lord counted it to him as righteousness.”

 Abraham asks Eliezer to choose a wife for Isaac.